hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 # Changelog

+## 1.0.2 - 3.6.2022
+- Fixed crash when setting values on unfinished floodgate and no finished floodgates were on the map

 ## 1.0.1 - 30.3.2022
 - Fixed issue where existing links were not removed when a Floodgate was deleted
 - Fixed some typos in game and in readme